cpkimber/phys325/README.md

 # phys325
-Notes and review of PHYS325 Fall 2017
+Notes, review, and group problems from PHYS325 Fall 2017